kserve/website/docs/modelserving/data_plane/v2_protocol.md

 “name” is the name of the parameter and the “value” is a boolean, integer, or string corresponding to the parameter.

-Currently no parameters are defined.
+Currently, no parameters are defined.
 As required a future proposal may define one or more standard parameters to allow portable functionality across different inference servers.
 A server can implement server-specific parameters to provide non-standard capabilities.

     //
     // An inference parameter value.